asaadsaad/JobsCrawler/README.md

 0- Create Initial Job Profile (dice.com, careerbuilder.com, monster.com... etc)

-1- Netowrk Sniffer: Capture SessionID from header
+1- Network Sniffer: Capture SessionID from header

 2- Send SessionID in Java with every request (Try to do it Dynamically)